Japan's 52-Week High Proximity: Steady Alpha in a Flat Market

 Japan's equity market is often described as a cautionary tale: the Nikkei peaked in December 1989 at nearly 39,000 and spent 30 years recovering.
 During our backtest period, the Japanese economy grew at near-zero or negative GDP rates for most of the 2000s.

 2009 and 2010 are the notable misses.
-SPY recovered +24.7% and +14.3% respectively.
-Japan's market was slower to recover post-2008, and the proximity signal, which fires best in a trending-up market, found fewer strong setups.
-The strategy was -5.0% and -6.0% in those two years.
-These are the years when the 63.5% down capture looks less helpful: the strategy absorbed the downside but also missed some of the global upside.
+The Nikkei recovered +17.8% and -2.4% respectively.
+Japan's market was erratic post-2008, and the proximity signal found fewer strong setups.
+The strategy was -6.2% and -7.7% in those two years.
+These are years when the protection mechanism cut both ways: the strategy avoided some volatility but also missed part of the recovery.

 2008: the crisis year shows clear protection

 2008 is the clearest test.
-The global financial crisis hit Japan in two ways: the Nikkei fell, and the yen strengthened sharply (which hurt exporters).
-The S&P 500 fell 34.3%.
-The Japan 52-week high strategy fell 23.0%, 11.3 percentage points better.
+The global financial crisis hit Japan hard: the Nikkei fell 38.5%, and the yen strengthened sharply (which hurt exporters).
+The Japan 52-week high strategy fell 23.4% — 15.0 percentage points better than the Nikkei.

 The reason: the proximity filter kept the portfolio in domestic-oriented Japanese companies that were closer to their annual highs at the start of 2008.
 Export-heavy industrials and financials had already broken down from their peaks before the year began.
 The signal naturally de-selected them.

-Prime Minister Abe's reflationary policy, massive fiscal stimulus, aggressive monetary easing, structural reform, launched in late 2012 and generated one of Japan's strongest equity market years in decades.
-The Nikkei rose roughly 57% in 2013.
+Prime Minister Abe's reflationary policy — massive fiscal stimulus, aggressive monetary easing, structural reform — launched in late 2012 and generated one of Japan's strongest equity market years in decades.
+The Nikkei rose 48.9% in 2013.

-The 52-week high proximity strategy returned +60.1%.
+The 52-week high proximity strategy returned +58.1%, outperforming by 9.3%.
 The signal was already positioned in Japan's strongest companies when the Abenomics rally accelerated.
-The proximity filter had selected the stocks that maintained relative strength through the market's bottom in 2012, those same stocks were the first to break out as the policy shift took hold.
+The proximity filter had selected the stocks that maintained relative strength through the market's bottom in 2012 — those same stocks were the first to break out as the policy shift took hold.

 2022 shows the same pattern as other markets in this series.
 US rate hikes drove a global selloff.
-But Japan's central bank maintained ultra-loose policy, the Bank of Japan held rates near zero and continued yield curve control through 2022.
-Japanese equities were less sensitive to the global rate shock.
+But Japan's central bank maintained ultra-loose policy — the Bank of Japan held rates near zero and continued yield curve control through 2022.
+Japanese equities were less sensitive to the global rate shock than US markets.

-The proximity signal found the subset of Japanese stocks holding relative strength within that environment, domestically-oriented companies, banks that benefited from steepening yield expectations, and exporters benefiting from a weakening yen.
-The result: -5.1% while SPY fell 19.0%.
+The proximity signal found the subset of Japanese stocks holding relative strength within that environment — domestically-oriented companies, banks that benefited from steepening yield expectations, and exporters benefiting from a weakening yen.
+The result: -7.5% while the Nikkei fell 12.2% (+4.7% excess).

-2025's +20.0% against SPY's +15.3% reflects Japan's ongoing normalization.
+2025's +18.9% against the Nikkei's +14.3% reflects Japan's ongoing normalization.
 The Bank of Japan began rate hikes in 2024.
 Japanese institutional capital, long invested abroad in higher-yielding assets, began repatriating.
 Domestic equity markets benefited.
-The proximity signal captured the leading edge of that reallocation.
+The proximity signal captured the leading edge of that reallocation with +4.6% excess return.

 Why Japan Is the Risk-Adjusted Story